 Private Bag 4715

 Any person or organisation wishing to be heard in support of their submission should state this in their submission.
-Hearings will be from mid-November till early December 2018.

 View the plan

-Links to maps in the draft Plan:
+Maps in the draft Plan

 - Map 1: Overview (PDF, 1,939K)